 - B&O Railroad Museum – The most extensive collection of railroad relics in the Western Hemisphere can be found at the B&O Railroad Museum.
 You’ll find hundreds of cars, engines, and other artifacts related to the railroad trains that shaped American commerce.

-- The Lewis Museum – This is the largest African-American museum in Maryland.
+- The Lewis Museum – This is the most prominent African-American museum in Maryland.
 Named after an American businessman, Reginald F. Lewis, this museum offers educational programs around African American history and culture in Maryland.
-They provide interactive theme tours, living history performances, and more.
+In addition, they provide interactive theme tours, living history performances, and more.

 - Federal Hill – A site that has served many functions in Baltimore history, Federal Hill is a neighborhood south of downtown where citizens gathered to celebrate the ratification of the U.S. Constitution.
 It also includes the Frederick Douglass-Isaac Myers Maritime Park.